moar-regex/moar/documentation/implementation.md

 ![CharSeq interface](img/CharSeq.png)

-The CharSeq interface is an abstraction from the CharSequences that Java normally and enables us to support other inputs as well (for example input from a byte sequence like in the Lucene module which can be found in the git repository).
-Moar only works with codePoints instead of char's.
+The CharSeq interface is an abstraction from the CharSequence interface that is generally used in Java programs and enables us to support other inputs as well (for example input from a byte sequence like in the Lucene module which can be found in the git repository).
+Moar only works with codePoints instead of chars.
 This means that we can support UTF-32 and helps us with unicode character duplicates.

 ## How are MOAs represented in Code?